 These control statements provide flexibility and allow you to control the flow of your loops based on certain conditions.

-loops, you have the ability to iterate over data and perform actions efficiently.
+With the knowledge of while and for loops, you have the ability to iterate over data and perform actions efficiently.
 Practice writing loops with different scenarios to solidify your understanding of this fundamental concept in Python.